dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- I should use a wrapping flex layout on the contact page instead of that weird grid
 - Combine validators like I did on the `[page]` page for articles
 - The calls to `useState` in `[page].vue` might not work with static generation - Is the sort order kept between pages?
 Should try using query in NuxtLink
 - Test the redirect from `/tag/<SOME_TAG>` to the same URL with /page/1 at the end when using static generation - We may have to configure it on the reverse proxy?